Introducing Physical Exercise,

 Overview of Introducing Physical Exercise, Natural Health and Fitness

-INTRODUCTION Since the beginning of time, survival has been a daily struggle.
+INTRODUCTION - Since the beginning of time, survival has been a daily struggle.
 Simply staying alive was physically demanding.
 Yet, humans in industrialized societies over the last 150 years have become spoiled.
-We, now, live in our minds so much of the time that we have almost forgotten that we have a body.
+We live in our minds so much of the time that we have almost forgotten that we have a body.
 Many people work in offices who make their living by reading, writing, speaking, and thinking, but seldom by physical labor.

-From the natural health point of view, regular physical exercise does the body good.[3],[4] Physical exercise empowers natural health advocates to take active measures to combat disuse atrophy.[2]
+Regular physical exercise does the body good.[3],[4] Physical exercise empowers natural health advocates to take active measures to combat disuse atrophy.[2]
 If you have a natural health attitude taking the car to cross the road is out, and a workout in the gym three or four times a week is in.

-Our bodies are designed to be used.
+Our bodies demand to be used.
 Failure to use them results in your muscles deteriorating, at a steady and progressive rate.
 Thus, everyone should develop good, sensible habits of exercise that they can stick to for the rest of their lives.[4]
 You should pay attention to four different kinds of exercise: an active lifestyle, aerobic, anaerobic, and functional exercises.[1],[2],[3],[4]

 The objective of exercise is to improve your physical fitness.
 Thus, if what you are doing does not improve either your cardiovascular fitness or your muscular strength, then it should not be considered as physical exercise.